The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-amy14rubio/src/short-response.md

 const sum = (num1, num2, num3) => num1 + num2 + num3;
 ```

 Writing the function in this manner would only allow for 3 arguments to be passed into `sum()` and would also make us have to deal with manually adding up each individual variable.
-It might not look all that bad with adding up 3 numbers but if we want to add over 100 numbers, writing the function in this manner would be a headache.
+It might not look too bad with adding 3 numbers, but if we want to add **over 100 numbers**, writing the function in this manner would be a headache.

 Instead we could write the function using a rest parameter like so: